piy678/SENGPRJ_Group6/README.md

 Docker + docker-compose; Actuator für Health/Metrics

 ## Questions:
 Should the tool be web-based (browser) or desktop-based (JavaFX, Electron, etc.)?
+Electron desktop app.
+Built with web tech, packaged to run locally on Windows/macOS/Linux.

 Do we need to implement authentication or can we assume a single teacher and student?
+Yes.
+Support separate accounts and roles for multiple teachers and students.

 How detailed should the LEO structure be (tree hierarchy vs. simple list)?
+As a graph.
+Nodes and relationships (not just a simple tree or flat list).

 Should the visualization be graphical (like a dependency tree) or textual (list with status)?
+Text/list view.
+A graphic diagram is considered too complex; a list is more precise for this use case.

 Should we store the data locally or in a database (e.g. SQLite, MySQL)?
+In a database.
+Use a proper DB (e.g., SQLite/MySQL) rather than local files only.

 Is suggestion logic mandatory or optional (for “next possible LEOs”)?
+Mandatory.
+The system must generate recommendations (e.g., next applicable LEOs).

 Should grading levels (“not reached”, “partially reached”, “reached”) be customizable?
+No. Use fixed levels, with “Unmark” as the fourth level in addition to the existing ones.